openedx/edx-documentation/en_us/shared/building_and_running_chapters/teams/teams_learner_experience.rst

   :width: 500
   :alt: View of a team within a topic showing name and description, number of members.

-If there are existing teams, learners can view each team's name, description, and, if these are defined, the team's primary language of communication and country that members primarily identify with.
+For any teams that exist, learners can view each team's name and description.
+There are also optional characteristics that teams might have specified: a primary language of communication and a country that members primarily identify with.
 Learners can also view discussion posts that team members have made, but they cannot add posts unless they belong to a team.

 *************************************